 Since the average number of problems is small for most models, is Consumer Reports overemphasizing differences that may not be important?

 Beyond statistical significance, we believe these differences are also meaningful to car buyers.
 We think that car buyers should expect a new car to be entirely problem-free in its first months or years of service.
 While the difference between a and a may be small, a pattern of several less-than-perfect trouble spots in a brand new car should be cause for concern and does not bode well for a model's long-term reliability.
 We have not yet seen a single model in our survey that is entirely problem-free.
-More than that, the Ford Explorer (V6, 4WD), which had the worst new car prediction score in the 2012 survey, is about 40 times more likely to have a problem than the best, the Toyota Prius C. Those differences among models are important for car buyers to consider in choosing a car.
+More than that, the Ford C-MAX Energy (Plug-in Hybrid), which had the worst new car prediction score in the 2013 survey, is about 11 times more likely to have a problem than the best, the Subaru Forester (non-turbo).
+Those differences among models are important for car buyers to consider in choosing a car.
 We present these scores for trouble spots primarily to allow consumers to compare the relative incidence of problems among models.
 While there are no guarantees, you can improve your odds of buying a reliable car if you choose a model that has had a lower rate of problems in the past.

 Some people maintain their cars differently from others.
 How does this affect the Ratings?

 Areas of concern in late-model cars is the audio, entertainment, communication, and navigation systems.
 Other problem areas include body integrity (squeaks, rattles, and leaks), body hardware (locks, seats, and doors, Maintenance does not affect those items.
 Problems in those areas might more likely reflect the inherent design or quality.

 How do you account for mileage differences?